moonshine-software/doc/en/components/favicon.md

 - `32` - URL for the 32x32px favicon,
 - `16` - URL for the 16x16px favicon,
 - `safari-pinned-tab` - URL for the Safari pinned tab,
-- `web-manifest` - URL for the Web Manifest.

 <a name="color"></a>
 ## Pinned tab color